Daima: Burials

 Just like the people of Daima I and Daima II, the people of Daima III buried the dead in the settlement.
 Daima III continued with many of the previous burial attitudes observed in both Daima I and Daima II.
 Once again, all of the burials are inhumations and the individuals were buried in flexed positions, although sometimes they were either contracted or extended.
 Most of the burials lay o their sides with an apparent preference for the right side.
 Most of the time, hands were placed in front or under the head, and the head is mostly oriented to the west or southwest and northwest, just as in Daima I. The only way in which the burials of Daima III differentiate from the other two phases, is an increase of grave goods.
 These were found on 14 of 19 burials.
 Many of the found grave goods are made from exotic materials such as quartz, bronze, glass and carnelian.
 These are significant, as they might be indicating personal wealth and status.
 Some of the most interesting grave goods include a bronze disc found placed near the neck of the individual from "Burial 31."
-This bronze disc is very thin and about 5.2 centimeters in diameter.
+This bronze disc is very thin and about 5.2 cm in diameter.
 The disc rises to a point at the center and a twisted molding covers the entire edge.
 The back is hollow and has a retention bar.
 As mentioned above, this bronze disc was made using the lost-wax casting technique.
 "Burial 19" is interesting, as it is the only burial which has a clay headrest.
-This headrest is about 17.2 centimeters long.
+This headrest is about 17.2 cm long.
 Other found grave goods are iron penannular ornaments, iron bracelets, one necklace composed of 29 carnelian beads, blue glass cylinder, and quartz cylinder of different shapes and sizes.
 Carnelian pendants, brass and bronze biconical beads, clay beads, quartz biconical beads, disc beads, faceted cylinder beads, brown glass and ostrich eggshell beads are also part of the found grave goods.